jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 - document all classes, methods, and functions that you add in interation 2 in their header (.h) files.

--  add a section named: **"Desiging and Implementing the Observer Pattern"** that discusses the design and implementation of your observer patter for observing information on a bus, as per the description in the final deliverables above.
+-  add a section named: **"Designing and Implementing the Observer Pattern"** that discusses the design and implementation of your observer pattern for observing information on a bus, as per the description in the final deliverables above.

-***- FINALLY The /html directory generated by Doxygen should *not* be in your repo in github.umn.edu - nor should your build directory, executable files, or object files.***
+***- FINALLY: The /html directory generated by Doxygen should *not* be in your repo in github.umn.edu - nor should your build directory, executable files, or object files.***

-> As part of your fresh clone prior to submission, please also compile the Doxygen and look at the generated webpages.
+> As part of your fresh clone prior to submission, please also compile the Doxygen documentation and look at the generated webpages.

-All of these elements of documentation will be assessed, accounting for a significant portion of your grade for each iteration (for this iteration - iteration 2, documentation will account for 1/2 of your grade).
-Think about these two extremes: 1) your code functions perfectly and you have almost no documentation - you will likely fail on this iteration; 2) your code is not functional and will only compile when you comment most of it out, but if you have complete, great documentation - you will likely get a decent grade on this iteration. **Get in the habit of creating the documentation along with the code.**
+All of these elements of documentation will be assessed, accounting for a significant portion of your grade for each iteration (for this iteration, iteration 2, documentation will account for 1/2 of your grade).
+Think about these two extremes: 1) your code functions perfectly and you have almost no documentation -- you will likely fail on this iteration; 2) your code is not functional and will only compile when you comment most of it out, but if you have complete, great documentation, you will likely get a decent grade on this iteration. **Get in the habit of creating the documentation along with the code.**

 <hr>